ShreyamMaity/MaidenLands/README.md

 - Development of a foilage / vegetation system. (already in progress)
 - hiring concept artists for creating an art direction for "MaidenLands".
 - creating an art direction for game.
+- creating a background story, setting and theme for "Maiden Lands"

 2. **Phase-2**
 - Creating a robust player controller.
 - Developing other character systems such as character inventory, crafting, item loot and skill reward systems.
 - Developing AI Systems; decision making, navigation, and sensory for non player characters (NPCs) (already in progress).
-- Developing other necessary game systems such as dialogue system, save/load system etc.
+- Developing other necessary game systems such as dialogue system, quest, story editor and save/load systems etc
+- Developing tools to allow contents created by users to be exported, for purchase or for free
 - Art assets such as 3d environments and animations will be evaluated and purchased from unity asset store at this stage.
 - On art side further progress will be made on creating and planning layouts of game level design in terms of terrain / landscapes and in terms of cities layout and design.